-- 1. On the COA tab, select the ecoregion and habitat type as your area of interest (AOI).
+- 1. On the COA tab, select the ecoregion and habitat type as the area of interest (AOI).
 The system analyzes habitats one at a time so additional habitat types will need to be selected individually. - 2.
 CLICK the button next to the habitat name to run the COA analysis.
-The screen will automatically zoom out to display the entire state and the HUC12s determined to be COAs will be highlighted with a red outline. - 3.
-To use an AOI shapefile, go to the AOI tab select an AOI method and to upload the required files.
-HUC12(s) associated with the AOI will be highlighted with a red boundary.
-See page 13 for a description of the AOI tab. - a.
-Use Green menu bar to choose files to upload a shapefile.
-CLICK the 'Upload Shapefiles' button.
-CLICK the 'Submit' button.
+The screen will automatically zoom out to display the entire state.
+The HUC12s determined to be COAs will be highlighted with a red outline. - 3.
+There are two methods to create an Area of Interest (AOI): you can upload a GIS shapefile or you can select from one of the system's AOI options.
+Click on the AOI tab, then select the method you wish to use. - a.
+Use Green menu bar to upload your own GIS shapefile.
+CLICK the "Upload Shapefiles" button then CLICK the "Submit" button.